UniExeterRSE/intro-version-control/_episodes/02_motivation.md

 Let's compare version control systems to a couple of other options.

-### Cloud-based syncronisation e.g. Google Drive, DropBox, OneDrive/SharePoint
+### Cloud-based synchronisation e.g. Google Drive, DropBox, OneDrive/SharePoint

 These days there are cloud-based services that allow you to sync your local files with copies kept in the cloud: e.g. Google Drive, DropBox, OneDrive etc.